Metaswitch/chef/cookbooks/clearwater/README.md

 Recipes for setting up a Clearwater deployment

 The general pattern is to have one recipe per Clearwater component.
-All components apply local config and inherit from chef-base.
+All components inherit from the clearwater-base role.
-They do this by inheriting from clearwater-base.
+This sets up security settings, and applies local config to the node.

 Requirements
 ============